status-im/nimbus-eth2/docs/the_nimbus_book/updates/run-an-ethereum-node-with-nimbus.md

 ## Prerequisites

-Before you start, first learn the basics of [Ethereum :octicons-tab-external-16:](https://ethereum.org/en/developers/docs/intro-to-ethereum/){:target="_blank"} and how to command line.
-The guide assumes you run both clients on the same machine using Ubuntu Linix.
+Before you start, first learn the basics of [Ethereum :octicons-tab-external-16:](https://ethereum.org/en/developers/docs/intro-to-ethereum/){:target="_blank"} and how to use the command line.
+The guide assumes you run both clients on the same machine using Ubuntu Linux.
 Here are more detailed requirements for your system:

 | Item | Requirement| Note |
 |----|------| --- |